Stratton Compacts: Why Are Many Of The 1930s, 1940s And 1950s Models So Rare?

 The presentation box has the brands owned by Jarrett, Rainsford & Laughton Ltd. stamped on the pale blue pearlized exterior.
 Lady Jayne, Gilda, Expanda, Stratnoid, Velva, Stratton and Studiette can be seen.
 The item code 515/98 is neatly written on the base of the presentation box.

-STRATTON 'LARGE FLAPJACK'
+VIEW THIS RARE STRATTON 'LARGE FLAPJACK' COMPACT

 A rare and magnificent unused 1930s Stratton Large Flapjack powder compact adorned with the most splendid enamel decoration which depicts a dog and the most gorgeous tree which has the most fanciful and colourful highly stylized birds, a butterflies, foliage and blooms.